juancolacelli/juancolacelli.com/content/blog/new-game/index.md

 title: "I started a new game"
 date: 2020-02-15T04:33:52-03:00
 description: "I'm working on my new game."
-tags: [gamedev, indiegames, pixelart, platformer, jumpgame]
+tags: [gamedev, pixelart, platformer, jumpgame, godot, aseprite]
 ---

-I'm woking on my new game, it doesn't have a name yet (I just call it *"Jump Game"*), but it has a lot of love already <3.
+I'm woking on my new game, it doesn't have a name yet (I just call it *"Jump Game"*), but it has a lot of love already &hearts;.

 Jump Game is about **jumping and evading spikes**.
 It looks simple but as you go through levels it becomes harder.